SamFelix03/Gods-Hand/README.md

 **God's Hand** is a revolutionary decentralized disaster relief platform that bridges the gap between urgent humanitarian needs and global generosity through cutting-edge AI technology and blockchain infrastructure.

+In a world where natural disasters strike without warning, traditional relief systems often fail due to..
+- bureaucratic delays
+- lack of transparency
-In a world where natural disasters strike without warning, traditional relief systems often fail due to bureaucratic delays, lack of transparency, and inefficient fund allocation.
-God's Hand transforms this paradigm by deploying autonomous AI agents that continuously monitor global events, instantly assess disaster situations, and facilitate rapid, transparent, and democratically-governed relief funding.
+- inefficient fund allocation.

+God's Hand transforms this paradigm by deploying **autonomous AI agents** that continuously monitor global events, instantly assess disaster situations, and facilitate **rapid, transparent, and democratically-governed relief funding**.

-Powered by **MOSAIA AI agents** running on Phala's Trusted Execution Environments (TEE), our platform ensures complete transparency, trustless operations, and community-driven decision making.
-Every donation, every claim, and every allocation is governed by the collective wisdom of verified global citizens, creating a truly decentralized humanitarian ecosystem.
+Powered by **MOSAIA AI agents** running on **Phala's Trusted Execution Environments (TEE)**, our platform ensures complete transparency, trustless operations, and community-driven decision making.
+Every donation, every claim, and every allocation is governed by the collective wisdom of verified global citizens, creating a truly decentralized ecosystem.

 ## ✨ Key Features